This review is only looking at the iPhone 6, not the iPhone 6 Plus.

 The iPhone 5 had a lot of space back in the day

 The iPhone 6 has more icons going vertically

-The camera is still 8 megapixels and still one of the best smartphone cameras out there.
-Video can still be recorded in 1080p and slow motion video can be recorded in 120 or 240 frames per second.
+The camera is still 8 megapixels and is still one of the best smartphone cameras out there.
+Video can still be recorded in 1080p and slow-motion video can be recorded in 120 or 240 frames per second.

 The iPhone 6 is 6.9mm (0.27 inches) thick, 138.1mm (5.44 inches) tall and 67mm (2.64 inches) wide whereas the iPhone 6 Plus is 7.1mm (0.28 inches) thick, 158.1mm (6.22 inches) tall and 77.8mm (3.06 inches) wide.

 With the iPhone 5S dimensions are considerably less.
 The iPhone 5S was 7.6mm (0.30 inches) thick, 123.8mm (4.87 inches) tall and 58.6mm (2.31 inches) wide.

 The only reduction there is with the thickness.
 However, the iPhone 6 has increased in weight compared with the 5S.
 The iPhone 5S was 112 grams, the iPhone 6 is 129 grams and the iPhone 6 Plus is 172 grams and whilst the new phones weigh more, they are also larger.
 A larger phone feels lighter because its weight is distributed more.